Mongolia FAQ's

 Regular toilet breaks are taken during road transfers.
 There are limited (as in virtually no) public facilities available so we provide a small trowel and plastic bags.
 You can either take the trowel and dig a small hole (in which you can leave the toilet paper and then re-cover with the soil) or place your toilet paper into the small bag and place the bag into the main rubbish.
 We do not burn the paper – arid conditions, a strong breeze and grassland do not make for a good mix! (https://www.eternal-landscapes.co.uk/toilets-tourism-and-mongolia/)

-Unlike other companies that try and fit 5 or 6 clients in a vehicle for maximum profits, our maximum is three or four (low season, short transfers, or research trips).
-That means there’s plenty of space.
+Unlike other companies that aim to fit 5 or 6 clients in a vehicle for maximum profit, we limit our maximum to three or four.
+This ensures plenty of space and comfort for everyone.

 The maximum group size for our small group tours is between 4 and 6 depending on the style of trip which is refreshingly small for the travel industry.
 This is so that we can offer you as much as possible the freedom and flexibility of independent travel.
 It also helps to limit our impact on the local culture and environment.
 In addition, all our small group trips tours run with a minimum of two – this means there is more chance for the tour to run as we do not have to wait for high booking numbers.